Stock Market Performance During Election Years

 Studies on Election Years and Market Returns

-The table at the bottom of the page shows the return of the S&P 500 Index for each election year since 1928.
-At a glance, you can see that of the last 21 election years there have been only 3 years where the S&P 500 index had a negative return during an election year.
+When you examine the return of the S&P 500 Index for each election year since 1928, you can see that of the last 21 election years, there have been only three years where the S&P 500 Index had a negative return during an election year.

-The point he is making is the same point that a field of study called behavioral finance has told us over and over again; we may see patterns, but that doesn’t mean they are relevant to the decisions we are about to make.
+This is exactly what a field of study called behavioral finance has told us repeatedly: We may see patterns, but that doesn’t mean they're relevant to the decisions we're about to make.

 Should You Make Decisions Based on Election Year Market Cycles?

-Suppose you hired an investment advisor who was familiar with the studies above.
-They show you the outstanding returns you would have experienced over the past twenty years if you had entered the stock market during the later years of presidential terms and exited during the initial years.
+If you hired an investment advisor familiar with the studies above, they'd show you the outstanding returns you wouldve experienced over the past 20 years if you'd entered the stock market during the later years of presidential terms and exited during the initial years.

-The problem with investing based on such data patterns: it’s not a sound way to go about making investment decisions.
-It sounds exciting, and it fulfills this deep-seated belief that many people have that there is a way to “beat the market’, and someone out there knows how to do it.
+The problem with investing based on such data patterns is that it’s not a sound way to go about making investment decisions.
+It sounds exciting, and it fulfills this deep-seated belief that many people have that there's a way to “beat the market," and someone out there knows how to do it.